 Multi Agency Risk Assessment Conference (MARAC)

-- High risk cases must always be referred to MARAC - where an adult is the subject of a safeguarding enquiry, the MARAC referral should include information on the progress of the enquiry, and what information or support is being sought from agencies at the MARAC.
+Where an adult is the subject of a safeguarding enquiry, the MARAC referral should include information on relevant history, progress of the enquiry, and clarify additional support being sought.

 Further information on MARAC can be found at:

 - Safe in the City - www.safeinthecity.info (Brighton & Hove)

 - Safe in Sussex - www.safeinsussex.org (West Sussex)

 The specialist domestic abuse service in Brighton and Hove is provided by Victim Support.